Vineet7805/JSchemaTool/README.md

 Tested on windows 10 with Java 1.8x only.

-For now only binary is exposed but soon code will be availabe as well.
+Binary is also exposed with code.
 I hope this helps someone.
 Please don't hasitate to raise any issues.